eModbus/eModbus/README.md

 ##### ``uint32_t getMessageCount()``
 Each request that got successfully enqueued is counted.
 By calling ``getMessageCount()`` you will be able to read the number accumulated so far.

-Please note that this count is instance-specific, so any ModbusClient instance you created will have an own count.
+Please note that this count is instance-specific, so any ModbusClient instance you created will have its own count.

 ##### ``void begin()`` and ``void begin(int coreID)``
 This is the most important call to get a ModbusClient instance to work.
 It will open the request queue and start the background worker task to process the queued requests.